-Equity research professionals are responsible for producing analysis, recommendations, and reports on investment opportunities that investment banks, institutions, or their clients may be interested in.
-The Equity Research Division is a group of analysts and associates at an investment banking (sell side), an institution (buy side), or an independent organization.
+Equity research professionals are responsible for producing analyses, recommendations, and reports on investment opportunities that investment banks, institutions, or their clients may be interested in.
+The Equity Research Division is a group of analysts and associates at an investment banking (sell-side), an institution (buy-side), or an independent organization.

 The main work in equity research is producing reports.
-Ranging from quick updates or “flash reports” to in-depth “initiating coverage” reports, the job of an equity research associate of an analyst is to constantly be publishing.
+Ranging from quick updates or “flash reports” to in-depth, “initiating coverage” reports, the job of an equity research associate or analyst is to constantly be publishing.
 Another big part of the job (discussed below) is financial modeling.

-The contents of an equity research report include:
+The contents of an equity research report typically include:

-Each of these sections will be broken down in more detail below.
+Each of these sections is broken down in more detail below.

 Below is an example of the cover of an equity research report from a bank.

-It’s very important for an anyone considering a potential investment in a company to understand the quality of their management team.
-This is a place where equity research analysts can add real value, since they have direct access to management on quarterly conference calls, “analyst day”, site visits and other occasions.
-Unlike individual investors, they can ask management direct questions about the business, and then an assessment of their competence and relay that information back to investors.
+It’s very important for anyone considering a potential investment in a company to understand the quality of its management team.
+This is a place where equity research analysts can add real value, since they have direct access to management on quarterly conference calls, “analyst day”, site visits, and other occasions.
+Unlike individual investors, they can ask management direct questions about the business, and then do an assessment of their competence and relay that information back to investors.

-Top down would look at the industry first (its size, growth, pricing, etc.) then determine how much market share a company will have and work down to revenue.
+Top-down forecasting looks at the industry-first (its size, growth, pricing, etc.), then determines how much market share a company is likely to have, and finally, works down to revenue.

 The only thing that’s more of an art than forecasting is valuation.
-Valuation methods take all the assumptions from the forecast and builds on them with even more assumptions like a valuation multiple and/or a discount rate, both of which are very subjective.
+Valuation methods take all the assumptions from the forecast and build on them with even more assumptions, such as a valuation multiple and/or a discount rate, both of which are very subjective.
 Analysts in equity research have to be good at financial modeling and may build a 3 statement model as well as DCF models or others as required.

 Financial modeling takes practice, and we recommend browsing our specialized offering of professional financial modeling courses to become an expert.

-If you’re looking for a career in equity research you’ve come to the right place.
+If you’re looking for a career in equity research, then you’ve come to the right place.
 You’ll have to be good at financial modeling, valuation, and data visualization (charts and graphs for reports), and we’ve got all the courses you need to excel in all these areas.

-Our top recommendations for equity research training include:
+Our top recommendations for equity research training include the following resources: